fingerprintjs/fingerprintjs-pro-chrome-extension-example/contributing.md

 ### How to publish chrome extension

-Chrome extension is published to Chrome Web Store on every release with tag browser-extension-v${VERSION}.
+Chrome extension is published to Chrome Web Store on every release with tag chrome-extension-v${VERSION}.